 Stuff to Do On International Drive

-International Drive is the main stretch of hotels, restaurants, and attractions in Orlando.
+International Drive is the main stretch of hotels, restaurants, and Orlando attractions.
 It is the perfect central location to hit all the major theme parks when you visit Orlando.
-But, besides theme parks, here are some other great attractions and points of interest along International Drive:
+But, besides theme parks, here are some other great Orlando activities and points of interest along International Drive:

 The Wheel at ICON Park